bwasmith/Rhew-R-Pi/README.md

 #Environmental Sensor DataLogging using Raspberry Pi
 By Brendan Smith and Dr. Julian Deventer
-Under Dr. Robert Rhew's Atmospheric Biogeochemistry lab at UC Berkeley
+Under Dr. Robert Rhew's Trace Gas Biogeochemistry Lab at UC Berkeley

 _Please note:_
 This page is maintained by someone of intermediate technical expertise, please help contribute!